Narendra-Nks/Disaster_Response_Pipeline/README.md

 ## Acknowledgements
-This project was completed as part of [Udacity Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
+This project was completed as a part of [Udacity Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).